 - Resolution: 2K Full HD dual camera

-- Power: Rechargeable battery (up to 6 months) or wired
+- Power: Rechargeable battery or hardwired

 - Night vision: Color starlight sensor